CodefoundryDE/LegacyWrapper/Readme.md

 ## About

-LegacyWrapper uses a x86 wrapper to call legacy dlls from a 64bit processes.
+LegacyWrapper uses a x86 wrapper to call legacy dlls from a 64bit process.

 Since you can't load a 32bit dll into a 64bit process, this wrapper utilizes a named pipe to abstract the call.
 You won't notice this though, because all the magic is hidden behind a single static method.